 You don't have to drop hundreds of dollars on smart home stuff to be able to do things like control your music and/or lights via a smartphone app and/or by voice.
 There are plenty of cheap smart home products for under $50 you can get to update your smart home little by little.
 As long as you choose quality brands and products that can all communicate with one another through a platform like Amazon Alexa or Google Assistant, you can make your smart home as simple or detailed as you want.

 Amazon's entry-level smart speaker makes the list because it's as functional as the Amazon Echo while small enough to blend into any room you set it in, letting you extend Alexa voice control through more of your home.
 Amazon is currently offering Echo Dot bundles with a TP-Link smart plug or two Sengled smart bulbs for an extra $15 to $20 — a great deal that shows off how much utility the Echo Dot can provide.

 Add Alexa to your TV

 Amazon's Fire TV Stick is an affordable way to turn any TV into a smart TV.
 The remote is designed to navigate apps, control media, or trigger Alexa with the built-in microphone.
 Add your favorite streaming services and have Alexa at your fingertips whether or not you own other Amazon Echo products.
-The Fire TV Stick 4K is also available if you own a 4K TV, and comes bundled with an Echo Dot.

 Great standalone smart bulb